StoneSoupGr/stonesoupgr.github.io/_posts/2013-11-28-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 We will provide some drink and snacks, donations can made to [Appsterdam] to share in the costs.

-For more information see the [Appsterdam event page].
+For more information see the [Appsterdam event page] and the [Facebook event page].

 [Appsterdam]: http://greece.appsterdam.rs 'Appsterdam, By App Makers, For App Makers'